dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The 50 node test consists of 20 first wave processes, and 5 pooled processes, 2 threads each.
 So 25 total processes with 1 ghost ip per process, so that there are 25 ghost ips over the execution run.

+This is the gitlab console logs:

+This is the aggregate_process_stats_gatekeeper_module2d.json: